elaOnMars/ALSA-only-Jack-Archlinux-Audio-Config/README.md

 # ALSA-only-Jack-Archlinux-Audio-Config

 Here I like to share my realtime audio configuration on a (pulseaudio-free) Archlinux system.
 I use a Lenovo laptop with Intel chipset and a Presonus AudioBox VSL.
 My configuration is not perfect and lacks some functions.
 But this is due to some missing configurations.
 Actually I have a (partly) functional Alsa-Jack-Loopback-System which also works in the garden where I do not have the USB audiobox.

+The configurations and files which are needed for this setup may be found in the subfolders like /etc/ or /home/elaonmars/.

 My personal (and unfinished) ALSA-to-Jack-Bridge configuration is based on the great tutorial of markc: https://alsa.opensrc.org/Jack_and_Loopback_device_as_Alsa-to-Jack_bridge